Lianga: Etymology and legends

-A couple of centuries ago, along the bountiful bay facing the bluish sea of the Pacific Ocean, was a place like those in fairy tales.
+A couple of centuries ago, along the bay facing the bluish sea of the Pacific Ocean, was a place like those in fairy tales.
 The white beaches were traversed by two rivers, one in the south and the other in the north.
 A little distance from the shoreline, the landscape started to rise until it reached its peak in the west, which is one of the ranges of the enchanted Mount Diwata.
 The place was thickly forested, blanketed with big trees, varieties of wild flowers, aerial plants, and vines.
 On the ground, wild animals of different species roam around the area.
 White, colorful birds and other winged creatures flit from tree to tree.
 Nature's music, like the chirping of birds, the humming of bees, and other wood-land insects intermingling with the sound of roaring waves, could be heard from a distance.
 This truly translates to the feeling of being born free in nature.
 The place was breathtaking to behold.
 Indeed, it was paradise where nature remained undisturbed.

 Then men settled along the cove near the river in the south.
 It was said that these early inhabitants were the Manobos, who were ruled by a chieftain (datu).
 Their clothes were made of woven abaca fiber and adorned with multi-colored beads.
 Land and water resources were abundant; hence, they loved to hunt in the forest, gather shells along the shores, and fish in the rivers.
 There was peace and harmony among the early inhabitants.
 They were happy and content.
 Later, however, as their tribes increased, their descendants thought of moving to surrounding areas, so there was rivalry as to who would own which pieces of land.
 Whenever disputes over land ownership and quarrels among themselves occurred, they were settled in a duel alongside the river in the north.
 Whoever won was proclaimed a "Daugan" or "Mananaog" by the chieftain (datu).
 The place became popular; hence, the river was named Pananag-an.

 People going to the other side of the river have to wade across it slowly as the current was swift; it always took them such time to reach the other side of the river, and they often say to themselves, "Langan pagtabok" or "Malangan kita" (It delays to cross or we will be delayed).
 One day, as the old folks claimed, a foreigner passed by the place.
 After having crossed the river, he asked the people the name of the place.
 Thinking that the stranger was asking what they were doing, they answered, "Langan pagtabok".
 The foreigner heard "Langan" and thought it was the name of the place, then people started calling the whole settlement "Langan".
 Later, with the influence of the Spanish "Li" alphabet, Langan was pronounced "Liangan".
 As generations passed, the final "N" in Llangan was dropped, and the "Ll" sound was changed to "Li", hence saying that is how Lianga got its name.